knaw-huc/textsurf/README.md

 ### From source

 ```
-$ cargo install textrepo
+$ cargo install textsurf
 ```

 ## Usage

-Run `textrepo` to start the webservice, see `textrepo --help` for various parameters.
+Run `textsurf` to start the webservice, see `textsurf --help` for various parameters.

 ## Security